JonPace/weenwebsite/README.md

 # weenwebsite

-I made this to practice using HTML, CSS, and Bootstrap to build a website
+I made this to practice using HTML, CSS, and Bootstrap